paul-hammant/paranamer/README.md

 ## Method Parameter Name Access for Java*

 * versions PRIOR TO Java <del>7.0</del> 8.0
+* Minimum JDK version 8
+* Has JDK9's supported parameter name access built in (for JDK9 and above deployments)

 # What is it?

 It is a library that allows the parameter names of non-private methods and constructors to be accessed at runtime.
 Normally this information is dropped by the compiler.
 In effect, methods like `doSometing(mypkg.Person toMe)` currently look like `doSomething(mypackage.Person ???)` to people using Java's reflection to inspect methods.
+Well, normal prior to JDK 9.

-To date parameter name access has not been very useful to Java application developers, but with the advent of advanced scripting languages and web action frameworks for the JVM it is of increasing importance to be able to leverage a method's parameter names.
+Historically parameter name access has not been very useful to Java application developers, but with the advent of advanced scripting languages and web action frameworks for the JVM it is of increasing importance to be able to leverage a method's parameter names.
 Scripting languages like [Groovy](http://groovy.codehaus.org/) and [JRuby](http://jruby.codehaus.org/), web action frameworks like [Waffle](http://waffle.codehaus.org) and [VRaptor](# "http://www.vraptor.org/") (that verge on the transparent) and the compelling [Grails](http://grails.codehaus.org/).
 SOAP and REST designs could also benefit.

 *Paranamer* allows you to generate and use parameter name info for versions of Java prior to JDK 5.0 and above.
 Parameter name access was scheduled for JDK 6.0, but was cancelled at a late stage as the spec-lead suggested the development team ran out of time to implement it.
 It didn't ship in JDK 7.0 either, though it did in JDK 8 (see below).
 Historically, it was felt that applications could end up depending on parameter names, and that they essentially became part of constructor/method signatures and could never be changed if you wanted to be backwards compatible.
 The view of the authors of *Paranamer* is that you should be aware that parameter names may change between releases, and code to not depend on them.